elm/url/README.md

 ## What is a URL?

-A URL is defined by Tim Breners-Lee in [this document](https://tools.ietf.org/html/rfc3986).
+A URL is defined by Tim Berners-Lee in [this document](https://tools.ietf.org/html/rfc3986).
 It is worth reading, but I will try to share some highlights.
 He shares an example like this:

 ```
   https://example.com:8042/over/there?name=ferret#nose